userfrosting/UserFrosting/docker/README.md

 First, install [Docker Compose](https://docs.docker.com/compose/install/).

 Second, initialize a new UserFrosting project:

-1. Run `cp app/sprinkles.example.json app/sprinkles.json`
+1. Clone the repository `git clone https://github.com/userfrosting/UserFrosting.git .` and change into that directory `cd userfrosting`
-2. Run `chmod 777 app/{logs,cache,sessions}` to fix file permissions for web server.
-(NOTE: File permissions should be properly secured in a production environment!)
+1. Run `cp app/sprinkles.example.json app/sprinkles.json` or upload your own (also upload your sprinkles if you have some)
-   or run `sudo chown -R 33 app/{logs,cache,sessions}` (Changes the user to the www-data user of the image, more information [here](https://serversforhackers.com/c/dckr-file-permissions) )
+2. Run `sudo chown -R 33 app/{logs,cache,sessions}` (Changes the user to the www-data user of the image, more information [here](https://serversforhackers.com/c/dckr-file-permissions) )
 2. Run `sudo docker-compose run composer install` to install all composer modules.
 3. Run `sudo docker-compose run node npm install` to install all npm modules.